 - Course cancellation after the UMD deadline requires completion of a petition.
 Print a petition from the CITS Web site, link below.
 Sign, date, and fax the completed form to: 218-726-6244.

-Students may cancel a course during the first eight weeks of UMD's semester without penalty.
+Students may cancel a course during the first ten weeks of UMD's semester without penalty.
 Students typically continue enrollment in the high school course earning high school credit only.

 - CITS students earn dual credit for coursework; CITS students earn credit for high school graduation requirements as well as university credits toward a future baccalaureate degree.